Fixed Deposit Transfer: Process and Implications

 1. How does transferring an FD affect tax implications?

-2. Are there any charges for transferring a fixed deposit between banks?
+2. Are there any charges for closing a fixed deposit?

 Banks may charge certain fees or penalties for premature closure of an FD.